nirnay-ai/hwf-platform-helm/README.md

-# hwf-chatbot-helm
-Helm Chat for HWF Chatbot
+# Helm Charts for HWF Platform

+This Repo contains helm chart for below applications
+- HWF Chatbot

+## Quick Installer

+Download the sh and run to automate deployment

+## Release steps

+1. To release new chart version , commit to main with new version in corresponding charts.yaml

+## Development environment setup.

+Installing k8s distribution

 ## Test chats by running lint